mdiller/MangoByte/README.md

 Commands for displaying information about Dota 2 players and matches

 ```
-?dotagif             | Creates a gif of a specific part of a dota match
+/dotagif             | Creates a gif of a specific part of a dota match
-?firstmatch          | Gets info about the player's first dota game
+/firstmatch          | Gets info about the player's first dota game
+/lm                  | Gets info about the player's last dota game
+/match graph         | Creates a graph for a dota match
+/match info          | Creates a table with some basic stats and information about the dota match
-?laning              | Creates gif of the laning stage with a caption
+/match laning        | Creates gif of the laning stage with a caption
-?lastmatch           | Gets info about the player's last dota game
+/match skillbuild    | Gets the ability upgrades for a match
-?lastmatchstory      | Tells the story of the player's last match
+/match story         | Tells the story of the match
-?match               | Gets a summary of the dota match with the given id
-?matches             | Gets a list of your matches
-?matchgraph          | Creates a graph for a dota match
-?matchids            | Gets a list of matchids that match the given filter
+/matchids            | Gets a list of recent matchids that match the given filter
-?matchstory          | Tells the story of the match
-?meta                | prints the top meta heroes from https://opendota.com/heroes
+/meta                | Prints the top meta heroes from https://opendota.com/heroes
-?opendota            | Queries the opendota api
 ?parse               | Requests that OpenDota parses a match
-?playerstats         | Gets player match statistics
+/playerstats         | Gets stats about the player's dota matches
-?profile             | Displays information about the player's dota profile
+/profile             | Displays information about the player's dota profile
+/recent              | Gets a list of your recent dota matches
-?rolesgraph          | Gets a graph displaying the player's hero roles
+/rolesgraph          | Gets a graph displaying the dota player's hero roles
-?skillbuild          | Gets the ability upgrades for a match
-?twenty              | Gets stats from the player's last 20 parsed games
+/twenty              | Gets stats from the player's last 20 parsed games
-?whoishere           | Shows what discord users are which steam users
+/whoishere           | Shows the linked steam accounts of anyone who is in voice chat with mango
 ```

 #### Pokemon